 - Study music theory (and know why it’s important).

 - Learn music scales (Scales are the basis of fingering, technique and are important in theory).

 - Gain music vocabulary and recall the correct music terms and symbols instantly.

 - Enjoy a results and progress driven curriculum.

-- Have access to week-long practice support (Students are encouraged to call or email with questions.)
+- Have access to week-long practice support (All students are encouraged to call or email with questions.)

 - Receive individual coaching for your individual musical goals.

 - Assignments: will be emailed to you shortly after your lesson.

 - Scales: will be sent to you along with your assignment sheets, and reviewed at the next lesson.

 - Flash Cards: will be assigned and reviewed at each lesson.